-

 - N. R. Malkin

-This question for the case of a homogeneous field—the gravity field—was discussed in detail by Prof. M.I.
-Akimov, who found all surfaces that allow the movement of a heavy point along helical lines with a vertical axis in the presence of friction, and investigated the conditions for these surfaces under which the movement in question would be stable.
+This question for the case of a homogeneous field—the field of gravity—was discussed in detail by Prof. M.I.
+Akimov, who found all surfaces that permit the motion of apoint mass under gravity along helical lines with a vertical axis in the presence of friction, and investigated the conditions for these surfaces under which the motion in question would be stable.

 -